Skip to Content

 – Southampton, Madeira, Antigua, St Kitts, St Lucia, St Vincent, Barbados.

-Alternatively, the itinerary may spend longer in Europe like the following itinerary:
+Alternatively, the itinerary may spend longer in Europe like the following:

 – Southampton, Zeebrugge, Portland, Le Verdun, Bilbao, Lisbon, Ponta Delgada, Fort Lauderdale.

-I don’t think that being from the UK I really appreciated the size of the Pacific ocean until I started looking into cruises.
+I don’t think that being from the UK I really appreciated the size of the Pacific Ocean until I started looking at cruises that sailed there.

-A typical spring transpacific itinerary may look like the following:
+A typical spring Transpacific itinerary may look like this:

 – Brisbane, Yorkeys Knob, Kiriwina, Rabaul, Puerto Princesa, Singapore.

-Other transpacific cruises may begin in China/Japan and finish in Alaska, itineraries like this will usually stop in Russia and Canada.
+Other transpacific cruises may begin in China/Japan and finish in Alaska, itineraries like this will usually stop in Canada.

 Cruising Across The International Date Line